This post may contain affiliate links. Please read my Privacy Policy.

 Instructions

-- Fruit Prep: If using fresh strawberries, remove the top and slice in half.
-Slice into quarters if the strawberry is very large.
+- Step One – Strawberry Prep: If using fresh strawberries, remove the top and slice in half.
+Slice into quarters if the strawberry is large.
 Frozen strawberries do not need any preparation.

-- Cool: Remove from heat and taste test.
-If you prefer a sweeter compote, add more sweetener in 1 tablespoon increments.
+- Step Five – Cool: Remove from heat and taste test.
+If you prefer a sweeter compote, add more sweetener in 1-tablespoon increments.
 The compote will thicken as it cools; however, if you prefer a much thicker sauce, mix one tablespoon of water and one tablespoon of cornstarch in a separate glass/bowl until smooth.
 Once smooth, add to the sauce.
 Keep doing this in increments until you have reached the desired thickness.
 If you prefer a smooth sauce, use a stick or traditional blender until smooth.

 Video